swdotcom/swdc-vscode/README.md

 <p><a href="https://www.antenna.dev"><img alt="antenna.dev" src="https://assets.antenna.dev/readme/software-logo-light.png" width="100px"></a></p>

-[Code Time](https://www.antenna.dev/code-time) is an open source plugin for automatic programming metrics and time tracking in Visual Studio Code.
+Code Time is an open source plugin for automatic programming metrics and time tracking in Visual Studio Code.
 Join our community of nearly half a million developers who use Code Time to reclaim time for focused, uninterrupted coding.
 Protect valuable code time and stay in flow.

 Looking for more ways to help your team improve their productivity?
-When you connect our [GitHub App](https://bit.ly/software-github) or [Bitbucket App](https://bit.ly/software-bitbucket), you can measure your team’s performance against engineering KPIs and benchmarks, including velocity, quality, and scale.
+When you connect your Git provider, you can measure your team’s performance against engineering KPIs and benchmarks, including velocity, quality, and scale.
 You can identify bottlenecks in your release process — like slow code reviews — and take immediate action, so you can ship faster and more efficiently.

 ## It’s Safe, Secure, and Free